syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-lists.md

 ---
-title: Working with Paragraph | Syncfusion
+title: Working with Lists | Syncfusion
-description: This section explains how to work with the child elements of Paragraph in Word document using Syncfusion Java Word library (Essential DocIO)
+description: This section explains how to work with the lists in Word document using Syncfusion Java Word library (Essential DocIO)
 platform: java-file-formats
 control: Word Library
 documentation: UG